banerjee-souvik/parcel-pilot/tech-design.md

   | "out_for_delivery" | "attempt_failed" | "delivered" | "lost";

 export type RefusalCode =
+  | "SHIPMENT_SESSION_LOCKED"   // chat is already scoped to a different shipment — see §7
   | "NOT_VERIFIED" | "VERIFY_FAILED" | "SHIPMENT_NOT_FOUND"
   | "TERMINAL_STATE"            // delivered/lost: no reschedule/address change
   | "OUT_FOR_DELIVERY_LOCKED"   // on the van: no reschedule/address change today